 Recognized odors for AKC and NACSW; Birch (Betula lenta), Anise, Clove, and Cypress.
 Each handler will need their own scent kit.
 Scent kit options below.

 The class meets once a week for 6 weeks for an hour and a half.
-The first class for 2019 will start March 16th and continue for the next six Saturdays.
 The class will teach you how to take what your dog knows how to do best and use it to amaze you.
 The classes will start by teaching your dog how to use their nose to find its food or toy.
 Then we teach you how transition from associating the odor of the food or toy to the odors recognized by AKC and NACSW.

 Once you’ve completed the 6 week class you can continue to train with us and receive follow up training, learn new odors, and train in an environment for detection dogs with no distractions.
 Maintenance training is $25 a month.
 No contract needed, just meet us on Saturday’s for your maintenance training.